Served: 4 years

 Patrolman McQuery was survived by a wife.
 There was a huge crowd at his funeral.
 He is buried in Linden Grove Cemetery, Covington, Kentucky.

-Bishop was tried, found guilty, and sentenced to death for the two murders.
+Bishop was tried, found guilty, and sentenced to death for both murders.
 He appealed his sentence based on the claim that his murder of McQuery was not pre-mediated.
 The courts agreed and at his second trial he was sentenced to life imprisonment.
-He entered the same prison on March 21, 1901.
+He entered the same prison as Mulligan on March 21, 1901.

-On August 20, 1902, they and two other prisoners overpowered a guard, took his firearm and keys, and relieved themselves of their balls and chain.
-They took a foreman hostage when they were unable to escape the building they were in.
+On August 20, 1902, Bishop and Mulligan and two other prisoners overpowered a guard, took his firearm and keys, and relieved themselves of their balls and chain.
+They took a foreman hostage when they were unable to escape the building that they were in.
 After a few hours of negotiating and assurances that the guards would not harm them, they agreed to give up.
 As they escorted the hostage toward the Warden, one of the marksmen shot and killed Bishop.

 Mulligan became a model prisoner and was released March 18, 1908, having served less than eight years.

-This narrative was researched and revised on June 6, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised December 31, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.